hexfusion/schwag/README.md

 # schwag
-Schwag consumes your JSON swagger spec and applies Security and SecurityDefinitions
+Schwag consumes your JSON swagger spec and applies Security and SecurityDefinitions using go-openapi tooling.
+Right now it only accepts JSON input.

 ### flags
---input
+--input=./relative/path/swagger.json

---output # default is to write to input
+--output # defaults to input path